pantheon-systems/documentation/source/content/guides/edge-integrations/03-drupal-sdk.md

 1. Navigate to the page with the block and you will see the personalization you configured.

-1. If you don’t have a VPN client, navigate to the Segments Sets admin page `/admin/structure/smart_content_segment_set`, edit the set, select one preview checkbox, and save.
+1. If you don’t have a VPN client, navigate to the **Segments Sets Admin** page at `/admin/structure/smart_content_segment_set`, edit the set, select one preview checkbox, and save.

 The content corresponding to this segment will display.
-Please note that only users who are logged in can access the content in preview, anonymous users will not have access.
+Please note that only users who are logged in can access the content in preview; anonymous users will not have access.

 ## Additional Configuration